9th8/up-to-date-real-world-haskell/14-using-parsec.md

 expecting ",", "\n\r", "\r\n", "\n" or "\r"
 ```

-That\'s a pretty long, and technical, error message.
+That's a pretty long, and technical, error message.
 We could make an
 attempt to resolve this by using the monad `fail` function like so:

 :::: captioned-content